dagensmat/dagens-job-test/README.md

 2. Create one endpoint to GET all products, and it should be possible to filter by category, maximum and minimum price.
 The endpoint should be paged with a page size of 24 products per page.
 No need to write frontend code.

-3. Create one endpoint that takes a product id parameter and returns the `N` products with nearest price.
+3. Create one endpoint that takes a product id parameter and returns the `N` products with nearest price in the same category.
 You can choose `N` yourself.